 We had a great afternoon of friendly rivalry ‘on the piste’ this New Year’s Day 2019.
 There was a good turn out of players and even a smattering of spectators to be seen huddling around the outdoor heater.

 it was cold, but the rain held off so we downed a cup of warming mulled wine and set to playing boules.
 Mike did an excellent job on the BBQ, helping to keep us all well fed as we went along.
-Then there was soup and yet more mulled wine warm to us up in the pavilion at half-time.
+Then there was soup and yet more mulled wine to warm us up in the pavilion at half-time.

 Wellow Boules are pleased to be supporting the annual Village Flower & Country Show. and are looking forward to being ‘on the piste’ at the event.